dtsaknakis/dermtools/notes/Readme.md

 a whole),

 I created a [dist/package.json](../dist/package.json) for the library itself.
-It sets the library's name, scoped under my GitHub username as its scoped namespace.
-It sets a version, the URL of the GitHub repo, where bugs/issues can be opened, a description, a homepage, the author, some keywords.
+It sets the library's name, scoped under my npmjs username as its scoped namespace.
+It sets a version, the URL of the/this GitHub repo, where bugs/issues can be opened, a description, a homepage, the author, some keywords.
 Very important fields in it are "main" (pointing to the lib/es5/index.js